What Landlords Should Know About Virginia Security Deposit Laws

 What happens if a landlord fails to return the deposit to the tenant?

-What happens when the property changes hands during an active tenancy?
+What happens when a rental property changes ownership hands during an active tenancy?

 1. Return part or all of the deposit back to the tenant.